google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

   <strong>Note:</strong> in this example the user just happened to interact
   with the page at the beginning of the main thread's most busy period.
 If the user had interacted with the page just a moment earlier (during the idle period) the browser could have responded right away.
-This natural variation in input delays underscores the importance of looking at the distribution of FID values when reporting on the metric.
+This variance in input delays underscores the importance of looking at the distribution of FID values when reporting on the metric.
 You can read more about this in the section below on <a href="#analyzing-and-reporting-on-fid-data">analyzing and reporting on FID data</a>.
 </aside>